Ballistic SNS sandwich as a Josephson junction: The Bogolyubov--de Gennes theory

 where \be u_0=\sqrt{{1\over 2} \left( 1+ {\xi\over \varepsilon_0}\right)} ,~~v_0= \sqrt{{1\over 2} \left( 1- {\xi\over \varepsilon_0}\right)}. \ee{u0v0} The quasiparticle energy is given by the well known BCS expression

-Here $\xi = ({\hbar^2 / 2m})(k^2 - k_f^2)\approx \hbar v_f (k-k_f)$ is the quasiparticle energy in the normal Fermi liquid, and $k_f$ and $v_f= k_f/m$ are the 1D Fermi wave number and the Fermi velocity.
-In multidimensional (2D and 3D) systems with the Fermi wave number $k_F$ $k_f =\sqrt{k_F^2 -k_\perp^2}$, where $k_\perp$ is the transverse component of the multidimensional wave vector $\bm k$.
+Here $\xi = ({\hbar^2 / 2m})(k^2 - k_f^2)\approx \hbar v_f (k-k_f)$ is the quasiparticle energy in the normal Fermi liquid, and $v_f=\hbar k_f/m$ is the Fermi velocity.
 The states with positive and the negative signs of $\xi$ correspond to particle-like and the hole-like branches of the spectrum respectively.
 Note that mathematically the Bogolyubov--de Gennes equations have solutions with negative and positive energies $\pm \varepsilon_0$.
 But only solutions with positive energy $\varepsilon_0$ have the physical meaning \cite{Tin}.
 In fact, taking into account solutions with negative energy would be a double-counting since hole-like solutions with positive energy but with $k<k_f$ (negative $\xi$) have represent all states inside the Fermi surface.